 Singapore’s Chinatown is the go-to destination for travelers looking for a dose of cultural stimulation.
-Dating, as it does, at least as far back as the 13th century, the district is one of the world’s oldest and largest Chinatowns.
+Dating at least as far back as the 13th century, the district is one of the world’s oldest and largest Chinatowns.
 Despite a history that is steeped in bloody conflict (multicultural, modern Singapore emerged out of a series of clashes between Malays and Chinese immigrants), the district has long been one of the most vibrant neighborhoods in the city.

 Located within the larger district of Outram, today’s Chinatown consists of Kreta Ayer, Tanjong Pagar, Bukit Pasoh, Ann Siang Hill and Telok Ayer.
-The latter is home to one of the highest concentrations of temples, mosques and other religious and cultural sites in Singapore.
+Here’s a look at each of the districts within Chinatown.

 The celebrations surrounding the Chinese New Year are extraordinary citywide, but the epicenter of the chaos, fireworks and traditional dances and practices is in Chinatown.
 Every year at the end of January, the streets come alive with red lanterns and resplendent revelers.

-The main hub of transportation around the district is the Chinatown Mass Rapid Transit (MRT), which travels along the middle of Pagoda Street.
-The line works in concert with several public bus routes.
+The main hub of transportation around the district is the Mass Rapid Transit (MRT), which travels along the middle of Pagoda Street (Downtown Line) and Chinatown MRT Station (North East Line).
+The MRT works in concert with several public bus routes.